 Non-stop flights to Oslo (OSL)

-Oslo Airport, Gardermoen (succeeding Oslo Airport, Forn is the largest airport in Norway.
+Oslo Airport, Gardermoen is the largest airport in Norway.
 It is Norway's main international airport.
-In total there are 124 airports around the world that have direct flights to Oslo, spread around 121 cities in 38 countries.
+In total there are 153 airports around the world that have direct flights to Oslo, spread around 145 cities in 45 countries.
 Currently, there are 29 domestic flights to Oslo.

 On this page

-All direct flights to Oslo Airlines flying to Oslo Business Class flights First Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 3,191 flights arriving at Oslo Airport, which are 106 flights per day or 4 flights per hour.
-On an average day, there is at least 1 flight arriving every 15 minutes.
+All direct flights to Oslo Top 200 flights with a stopover Airlines flying to Oslo Best time to visit Oslo Long-Haul Flights Business Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 8,765 flights arriving at Oslo Airport, which are 292 flights per day or 12 flights per hour.
+On an average day, there is at least 1 flight arriving every 5 minutes.

 The most frequently departed flights to Oslo are routes from Trondheim (TRD) in Norway and Bergen (BGO), also in Norway.
-These two routes together are operated 662 times this month, and make up for 21% of all monthly arrivals at Oslo Airport, Gardermoen (succeeding Oslo Airport, Forn.
+These two routes together are operated 1226 times this month, and make up for 14% of all monthly arrivals at Oslo Airport, Gardermoen.

-The longest flight to Oslo OSL is departing from Bangkok (BKK).
-This non-stop flight takes around 11 hours and covers a distance of 5,387 miles (8,670 km).
+The longest flight to Oslo OSL is departing from Phuket (HKT).
+This non-stop flight takes around 11 hours and 55 minutes and covers a distance of 5,633 miles (9,065 km).

 List of all direct flights to Oslo